adamkurth/reborn_dev/doc/source/installation.rst

 Mac OS notes
 ------------

-It might help to install xcode, Homebrew, or similar, to get gfortran, for example.
+Presumably you will need to install xcode, and then use homebrew or similar to get gfortran.
+You could also try installing gfortran via conda.
+We stopped testing with Mac OS, which seems to become more difficult to work with upon each release...

 Windows 10 Notes
 ----------------

 The best option on Windows is probably to use a virtual machine such as VirtualBox to get a proper Linux environment.

 Another option for Windows 10 is to install Microsoft's Ubuntu subsystem.
+Below are some very old instructions that *might* work for you...

 There are issues with displaying windows when using the Ubuntu subsystem, and one work-around is to install VcXsrv.